Fundraising for a New Playground

 Little Tikes Commercial believes strongly in the benefits of bringing play to all communities.
 Children need playtime outdoors for their mental, physical and social well-being.
 A quality, stimulating playground encourages children to explore, laugh and grow.

 There are many great benefits to working with Little Tikes Commercial:

 - Financing options: From our DoughBuilders fundraising program to playground equipment leasing options, our representatives are committed to helping you budget your playground and make it a reality.

 - Dedication: We believe in the power of outdoor play just as much as you do, and we are dedicated to helping you build a quality playground from start to finish.
 Whether you need help designing an all-inclusive playground with our partner and nonprofit organization Unlimited Play, or you need help creating a budget, we are proud to assist you.
 As your playground partner, we are here to help you create a playground that suits your space, budget and overall needs of your community.
 Check out our Playground Grant Resource Guide for additional financial resources.

 - Quality playground equipment: If you work with Little Tikes Commercial, you can be confident you are working with the best.
 We strive to provide the highest-quality, durable and safe playground equipment that is made to last and bring many years of joy.
 Our playgrounds do not leave out any child — we offer complete playground structures designed for children of all ages and levels.
-All of our equipment comes with a strong warranty and an Honest Price Promise.
+All of our equipment comes with a strong warranty.
 Best of all, we aim to provide playground equipment that is innovative, vibrant and meets or exceeds industry safety standards.

 When it comes to designing, financing and building a great playground in your community, Little Tikes Commercial has everything you need to get started.
 Your school, place of work, business or other community space will benefit from our easy process.
 The community’s children will benefit from a lifetime of safe, joyful play.